Izumi Sushi Castle Rock — What We Tried, Menu, and What to Know Before You Go

 Is Izumi Sushi Castle Rock the same owner as Izumi Sushi in Littleton?

-Yes.
+Yes — both locations are owned by Manna Pan.
 The Castle Rock location and the Izumi Sushi at 12652 W Ken Caryl Avenue in Littleton share the same owner.
 Castle Rock is the authentic-Japanese concept; Littleton runs the more American-style menu.

 What's the price range at Izumi Sushi Castle Rock?